LemonsAreLimes/RayCaster-type-thing/README.md

 ```
 # limitations
 evreything is "transparent" => only rendering one thing at a time
-the further you move away from the object the larger it becomes (not exactly sure how to fix this)
+if you go really vlose to the object it renders really really big
 movement is independant of camera rotaion
 cameras rotation resets oddly